Folake Taylor, MD, FACP

 However, I was not able to do one modality, without the other.
 I realized that I’m not one of those who stop doing one thing or stop eating one food additive or ingredient, and have been free of any serious MS symptoms since.
 I wish.
 But I’ve had to work extra hard for any gains.
 And that became a lifestyle, that has to be practiced daily.

 The strategy that ended up working best for me, was combining conventional medicine, with functional medicine, a practice otherwise known as the integrative medicine approach.

-Primary Progressive Multiple Sclerosis (PPMS), is a different “animal.”
-Healing from any form of MS is often a journey, rather than a destination.
-Any change that gets good results needs to become a practice, rather than a “one and done.”
-Consistency is key.
+Primary progressive multiple sclerosis (PPMS) is a different “animal.”
+Healing from any form of MS is often a journey rather than a destination, so any change that gets good results needs to become a practice.
+Consistency is key rather than a “one and done.”

 I have had to craft my life around faith & mindset, nutrition, lifestyle, fitness, rehabilitation, detoxification, supplements, biohacking, and medication.

-But if you happen to be someone who is able to stop taking medication for MS eventually, your body will let you know, at the right time.
+But if you happen to be someone who can stop taking medication for MS eventually, your body will let you know, at the right time.
 Then you and your doctor can decide which way to go, and how.

-No two people with MS are the same.
-Everyone does not recover to the same degree.
-But holistic modalities have the ability to heal your body.
-This happens by reducing damage (and in some cases, reversing) at the cellular level, and optimizing your mitochondria, which is the energy factory of the human cell, to combat oxidative stress.
+No two people with MS are the same, and everyone does not recover to the same degree.
+But holistic modalities can heal your body.
+This happens by reducing or reversing damage at the cellular level, and optimizing your mitochondria, to combat oxidative stress.
+The mitochondria are the energy factory of the human cell.

-Healing & recovery are a not an event or destination, but a process and a journey.
+Healing & recovery are not an event or destination, but a process and a journey.

-If like me, you have found the solutions given by your doctor and western medicine somewhat underwhelming, I will help you navigate the holistic modalities that address root cause, rather than targeting mainly the end point.
+If like me, you have found the solutions given by your doctor and western medicine somewhat underwhelming, I will help you navigate the holistic modalities that address root causes, rather than targeting mainly the endpoint.